FreeCAD/FreeCAD-documentation/wiki/Selection_view.md

 -    **Deselect**: completely removes the selection of all objects.

--    **Zoom to fit**: deselect everything, ans selects only the parent object that contains the given element.
+-    **Zoom fit**: deselect everything, and selects only the parent object that contains the given element.
 Moreover, the [3D view](3D_view.md) is panned and zoomed so that the parent object is centered on the screen.
 This is useful when selecting one object in the tree view, and then quickly focus the camera on it in the 3D view.

 -    **Go to selection**: deselects everything, and selects only the the parent object that contains the selected element.
 In this case, the [tree view](tree_view.md) is adjusted and expanded to show exactly where the selected object is in the tree.
 This is useful when the objects in the 3D view are contained inside many container objects in the tree view, for example, [Std Parts](Std_Part.md), [Std Groups](Std_Group.md), [PartDesign Bodies](PartDesign_Body.md), [Arch BuildingParts](Arch_BuildingPart.md), and similar.
 When you have hundreds of bodies, it is easier to select the object in the 3D view, and then choose **Go to selection**, to immediately locate the object in the tree view, and then proceed to edit its properties in the [Property editor](Property_editor.md).